Bordoglor/glossy-bot/README.md

    - HOST and KEY: unique identifiers needed for connection with WordsApi

 ### More about GlossyBot development

+The main idea of this project is a creation a user-friendly dictionary with a comprehensible interface for quick information access.

+A chat with the GlossyBot can be used as a storage for previously requested information.

 This bot works with API of [WordsAPI](https://www.wordsapi.com/).